countr/website/content/docs/01-features/05-bypass-deletion.md

 # Bypass Message Deletion

 If you want to make an announcement in the counting channel without actually counting something, you can set up a bypassable role.
-Anyone with a bypassable role can bypass message deletion by starting their message with !.
-You can later edit the message and remove the exclamation mark.
+Anyone with a bypassable role can bypass message deletion by starting their message with `!`.
+Once your message is sent, feel free to edit the message and remove the exclamation mark.

 ```mdx-code-block
 import {